ash-project/ash/priv/documentation/topics/policies.md

 If both apply (i.e an admin is using a read action), then both policies must pass.
 A policy can produce one of three results: `:forbidden`, `:authorized`, or `:unknown`. `:unknown` is treated the same as a `:forbidden`.
-A policy contains checks, which determine wether or not the policy passes for a given request.
+A policy contains checks, which determine whether or not the policy passes for a given request.

 #### Bypass